flyingdeath/flickersearcherv2/README.txt

 basic usage

-to run install ruby , ruby gems , ruby dev kit, gem ruby on rails
+To run, install ruby , ruby gems , ruby dev kit, gem ruby on rails

 in the project directory run the following commands